This is a pair of images that were in a brass frame and were scanned BEHIND GLASS. This is the origional scan with no restorations.

 These images were worked with individually and were kept in the frame at all times.
 Both images have had the detail inherent to the photographs brought back to life.

-This image pair is from the early 1900's and was beautifuly framed in a wood frame with gold accents and brass matting.
-To preserve the character of the origional format I scanned both the frame and the photos together.
+This image pair is from the early 1900s and was beautifully framed in a wood frame with gold accents and brass matting.
+To preserve the character of the original format I scanned both the frame and the photos together.
 The next step was to individually enhance each photo while leaving the frame unchanged.
 The final product is displayed in the image on the right.

-These photos together took about 2.5 to 3 hours and would fall under the restoration catagory.
-Restorations are scanned at 1200 ppi, to capture as much detail as possible and to allow for enlargements.
+These photos together took about 2.5 to 3 hours.
+Restorations are scanned at 1200 ppi in a TIFF format, to capture as much detail as possible and to allow for enlargements.

 This is the before slide that was darkened by age and was beginning to get the bluish tint that is common among old slides.
 This slide dates between 1974 and 1976.